jemmy512/book-notes/CS/refactoring-2.md

 # 7 Encapsulation

 Perhaps the most important criteria to be used in decomposing modules is to identify secrets that modules should hide from the rest of the system [Parnas].
-Data structures are the most common secrets, and I can hide data structures by encapsulating them with **Encapsulate Record** (162) and **Encapsulate Collection** (170).
-Even primitive data values can be encapsulated with **Replace Primitive with Object** (174)
+Data structures are the most common secrets, and I can hide data structures by encapsulating them with **Encapsulate Record** and **Encapsulate Collection**.
+Even primitive data values can be encapsulated with **Replace Primitive with Object**

-Using `Replace Temp with Query` (178) is a great help here, particularly when splitting up an overly long function.
+Using `Replace Temp with Query` is a great help here, particularly when splitting up an overly long function.

 Classes and modules are the largest forms of encapsulation, but functions also encapsulate their implementation.